top of page

 Gomax Recommendation

 File your renewal application at least one month before expiry.
 A lead time of two to three months is strongly recommended.
-Gomax will monitor the pre audit status throughout the process and proactively manage timelines to keep your application on track.
+Gomax will monitor the pre-audit status throughout the process and proactively manage timelines to keep your application on track.

 Comments